gvalkov/tailon/README.md

 ## What about the other tailon project?

-Tailon-next is a full rewrite of the original [tailon] with the following goals in mind:
+This project is a full rewrite of the original [tailon] with the following goals in mind:

 * Easier maintenance for the maintainer.
 * Remove unwanted features and fix poor design choices.